Illegal immigration to the United States and crime

-Crimes committed by illegal immigrants to the United States is a legal and political issue in the United States.

-In the United States, illegal immigration is a federal offense under 8 U.S.C. § 1325.
-The maximum punishment, six months' prison term for the first offense, is equivalent to a misdemeanor in United States law, which is lower than a felony.

-The issue of crimes committed by illegal immigrants to the United States is a topic that is often asserted by more conservative politicians and media outlets when discussing immigration policy in the United States.
+Illegal immigration to the United States and crime is a legal and political topic in the United States.
+In the United States, "illegal re-entry" is a felony, "improper entry" is a misdemeanor and "unlawful presence" is a civil violation.
+Research examining links between illegal immigration and crime often disregard the act of entering the United States itself as a crime, and typically focus on rates of incarceration, violent crime, property crime, and traffic offenses.

-There is scholarly consensus that illegal immigrants commit less crime than natives.
+There is widespread scholarly consensus that illegal immigrants commit less crime than native-born Americans.
 Sanctuary cities—which limit or deny cooperation with the national government in enforcing immigration law—have no statistically meaningful impact on crime, and may reduce the crime rate.
 Research suggests that immigration enforcement has no impact on crime rates.

-Some commentators argue that some of the claims linking immigration to crime are made in bad faith.
+Claims of a link between illegal immigration and crime is often asserted by right-wing politicians and media, which some commentators have argued are made in bad faith.